kmanalo/IntroHPC/_episodes/12-scheduler.md

 Absence of any job info indicates that the job has been successfully canceled.

 ```
-> qdel 3818018
+> scancel 32962473
-> qstat -u kcahill
+> sqme
 >
 ```
-## Submit Jobs with job composer on OnDemand

-OnDemand also has a tool for job creation and submission to the batch system.
-The same information as above applies since it still uses the same underlying queue system.
-In the Job Composer, you can create a new location in your home directory for a new job, create or transfer a job script and input files, edit everything, and submit your job all from this screen.

-> ## Submit a job from a template in the Job Composer
->
-> Find MPI Hello World job in the templates
->
-> Edit the job script to correct the project number
->
->Submit job and view results
-{: .challenge}

 ### Interactive jobs

 Sometimes, you will need a lot of resource for interactive use.
 Perhaps it's the first time running an analysis or we are attempting to debug something that went wrong with a previous job.
-Fortunately, PBS makes it easy to start an interactive job with `qsub -I`:
+At MARCC we provide a convenient command called `interact`: running it alone provides the help options.

 ```
-qsub -I -A PZSXXX -l nodes=1:ppn=28 -l walltime=00:01:00
+interact -p debug -t2:0:0 -N1 -n4 # 4 tasks on 1 node for 2 hours on the debug partition
 ```
 {: .bash}

-You can also request interactive jobs on OnDemand using the Interative Apps menu